bakgaard/Stories/AdrexTheEngineer/Chapter5.md

     * Test the barrel
   * Get his dad to make a handle of wood
   * Create a rifle
-  * Plan to go off to Thor before meeting "Freddy".
+  * Plan to go off to Xhorhas before meeting "Freddy".

 * What shall it accomplish?
   * Get moving with the story